 Mint allows you to get very granular.
 For example, you can see a chart showing the trend of your spending on restaurants over the last six months using your Visa card.

 With Mint, you can also see similar graphs for your debt level, investments, income, and net worth.

 Viewing trends on YNAB is also very easy.
 Like Mint, YNAB will allow you to see a full look at spending over time.
 You can select any category and any time frame.

 Plus, you can view spending in a line graph displaying the ups and downs of your purchases, or in a pie chart with a breakdown of totals.

 YNAB is best at tracking spending, rather than investment accounts.
 For example, it will not display the performance of your retirement accounts.
 However, it is possible to get a trend report showing your net worth over time.

-Edge: Mint.
+Winner: Mint.
 It has the ability to track investments.